 - You have to group directories based on organization teams and departments.

-- You have a number of directories that are linked to single domains and wish to consolidate.
+- You have a number of directories that are linked to single domains and want to consolidate.

 - You accidentally linked a domain to an incorrect directory.